telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 The text that is displayed in the column header cell.
 If not set the [field](#configuration-columns.field) is used.

-> **Note:** Column title should not contain HTML entities.
-If such are exists, they should be encoded.
+> **Note:** Column titles should not contain HTML entities or tags.
+If such exist, they should be encoded.

 #### Example - set the title of the column